Even the best laid plans can be shattered by unexpected events. For some people, their decision to retire may follow a personal tragedy.

 You can speak to one of our team for information about annuities by calling 0808 256 5442.
 Or you can arrange for us to call you back at a time that suits you.

 Most people think that their pension fund will start paying them an income when they retire.
 This isn't true, unless you are in a defined benefits scheme.
-You must use your pension fund to buy another product - usually an annuity - that will pay you an income throughout your retirement.
+Currently you must use your pension fund to buy another product - usually an annuity- that will pay you an income throughout your retirement.
+However from 6 April 2015 you will have more options as to how you use your pension fund - see How do I take money from my pension fund?

 The amount you receive depends on: